-- (i) You have exceeded the policy limits shown in section 2 and your farm exceeds: - (A) The \$8.5 million eligibility requirement, your insured revenue will be capped at \$8.5 million and all revenue earned will be considered revenue to count; or - (B) Your expected revenue from animals and animal products is greater than \$1 million or more than 35 percent of your expected revenue, your expected revenue will be capped at \$1 million or 35 percent of animal and animal products, whichever is lower, and all revenue earned will be considered revenue-to-count; or - (C) Your expected revenue from nursery and greenhouse is greater than \$1 million or more than 35 percent of your expected revenue, your expected revenue will be e, d revenue will be capped at \$1 million or 35 percent of nursery and greenhouse products, whichever is lower, and all revenue earned will be considered revenue-to-count; or - (ii) You do not have a minimum two commodity requirement, as determined by the commodity count calculation, for farms with potatoes because this limit is a legislated requirement under section 508(a)(3)(C) of the Act your policy will be void and no coverage will be provided.
-Even though your policy is void, you will still be required to pay an amount equal to 20 percent of the premium that you would otherwise be required to pay. - (3) If you are a calendar year or early fiscal filer, you cannot update your Farm Operation Report after July 15 of the insurance year without our
+- (i) You have exceeded the policy limits shown in section 2 and your farm exceeds: - (A) The \$8.5 million eligibility requirement, your insured revenue will be capped at \$8.5 million and all revenue earned will be considered revenue to count; or - (B) Your expected revenue from animals and animal products is greater than \$1 million, your expected revenue will be capped at \$1 million of animal and animal products, and all revenue earned will be considered revenue-tocount; or - (C) Your expected revenue from nursery and greenhouse commodities is greater than \$1 million, your expected revenue will be capped at \$1 million of nursery and greenhouse commodities, and all revenue earned will be considered revenue-tocount; or - (ii) You do not have a minimum two commodity requirement, as determined by the commodity count calculation, for farms with potatoes because this limit is a legislated requirement under section 508(a)(3)(C) of the Act your policy will be void and no coverage will be provided.
+Even though your policy is void, you will still be required to pay an amount equal to 20 percent of the premium that you would otherwise be required to pay. - (3) If you are a calendar year or early fiscal filer, you cannot update your Farm Operation Report after July 15 of the insurance year without our consent, if you are a late fiscal filer, you cannot update your Farm Operation Report after the date the Revised Farm Operation Report is due without our consent. - (4) Expected values used will be in accordance with the Expected